RickGriff/decimath/README.md

 truffle migrate --reset
 ```

-To test particular gas and error of DeciMath functions, place the appropriate calculator function(s) at the end of the script, inside the ‘try’ block.
+To test particular gas and error of DeciMath functions, place the appropriate calculator function(s) at the end of the script.

-- In the gasCalculator directory, run:
+- In the gasCalculator directory, run the script via:

 ```
 truffle console